spockz/scaladays2018/slides.md

 ## Summary

-* Security starts with Architecture, succeeds with implementation
+* Security and Resilience start with Architecture, succeeds with implementation
-* Education, Education, Education
+* Team Education is important
 * Do Monitoring
+* Maintaining a Scala Library used by Java products is challenging

 ^^^